argdown is an actively used text markup language created in 2014.

 - argdown first appeared in 2014

-- I have 22 facts about argdown. what would you like to know? email me and let me know how I can help.
+- Have a question about argdown not answered here?
+Email me and let me know how I can help.

 Example code from the web: